eitanlaredo/Yelp-5220-final-project/README.md

 Yelp  Dataset:[ ](https://www.yelp.com/dataset)
 The dataset contains over 7 million records of yelp reviews, including the review_ids, restraunts, food category, funny/cool/useful tags, and 5 star ratings.
 To make the project more straightforward, accessory features were trimmed, leaving just the written yelp reviews and their star ratings.

+Relevant github files:
+The Modeling branch houses all models, with reported accuracies

+The preprocessing branch handles all data processing, cleaning, and SQLite database conversion

 Models explored:
 Naive Bayes